Oussama-Trabelsi/nexter/README.md

 # Nexter: A CSS Grid layout Project

 This project was built following the [Jonas Schmedtmann's Advanced CSS and Sass course.](https://www.udemy.com/advanced-css-and-sass/ 'Udemy | Advanced CSS and Sass: Flexbox, Grid, Animations and More!')
-The main goal of this project was to create a responsive landing page using **CSS Grid layout**, following the BEM methodology for organizing and naming CSS classes
+The main goal of this project was to create a responsive landing page using **CSS Grid layout**, following the BEM methodology for organizing and naming CSS classes.

 View project live at [oussama-tr.github.io/nexter](https://oussama-tr.github.io/nexter/).